osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

   Your OMF messages must be written so that appropriate AF templates, enumerations, and element trees (with all required attributes and associated PI points) are created in PI AF and PI Data Servers, and updated with your time series data.

+`Write the OMF application`_
-`Write OMF messages to create your AF reference model and feed data into PI System`_ Write OMF messages to create your reference model and start feeding data into PI System After creating your development environment, you should register your development application with the  PI Data Collection Manager to obtain appropriate authorization to feed data into the PI System, and write and send OMF messages to the Relay Ingress HTTP(S) REST endpoint.
+  Write OMF messages to create your reference model and start feeding data into PI System After creating your development environment, you should register your development application with the  PI Data Collection Manager to obtain appropriate authorization to feed data into the PI System, and write and send OMF messages to the Relay Ingress HTTPS REST endpoint.

 `Development Environment Cleanup`_
   After making development changes to your OMF types, instances, and links, you should clean up your environment